Dictionary Examples#

 Grouping Data#

-A dictionary whose values are lists is a natural way to group items:
+A dictionary whose values are lists is a natural way to group items.
+Run this and edit the word list:

 a: ['apple', 'ant']